renesas/synced/README.md

 When parameters are not specified, their default values will be applied.

-`synce4l` will terminate if the configuration rules are broken.
+`synced` will terminate if the configuration rules are broken.

 ### Global Configuration